 USEPA performed continuous, 24-hour air monitoring at 2 stationary monitoring locations between February 18, 2025 and February 23, 2025.

-In addition to the air monitoring conducted by USEPA, we have set up 15 air monitors around the perimeter of the facility and within the adjacent community, including at local parks and schools, to collect continuous, 24-hour air data.
-We have also been performing roaming air monitoring using hand-held real-time air monitors.
-Air monitoring is being conducted in consultation with PADEP and USEPA.
+In addition to the air monitoring conducted by USEPA, we are continuing to perform air monitoring around the perimeter of the facility and within the adjacent community.
+Air monitoring is being conducted in consultation with PADEP.

 Has USEPA evaluated its air monitoring data and what does it show?